 Here are a few tips for making the most of your yarn budget:

-- But if you can’t afford the good stuff: Oh friend, we’ve all been there.
+Oh, friend, we’ve all been there.
 For one reason or another, there are times when even discounted yarn feels like a splurge and we have to get really creative to make sure we can keep on knitting.
 Please don’t ever feel shame about using what you can afford.
 It breaks my heart when knitters – almost in a whisper – tell me they are on a budget and aren’t able to use “good yarn”.
 Guess what, friend?
 If it’s yarn and you can knit with it, then by golly, I want you to knit.
 Don’t ever let limited yarn resources keep you from knitting.
 Honest to goodness, if I ever run out of yarn and find myself in a situation where I couldn’t afford to get more, I’d knit with jute or cotton clothesline if I had to.
-Because -come hell or high water – I’m going to knit.
+Because – come hell or high water – I’m going to knit.
 Sometimes using the best yarn you can afford means using yarn you inherited from your Great Aunt Belinda, and that’s perfectly okay.

 The cost of yarn is going to be part of our community conversation for some time to come, in large part due to new trade tariffs.
 You can read more about what this will mean for our industry in this enlightening article from the Craft Industry Alliance.
 There’s never been a better time to invest in your stash – just in case.